 Getting all the cocoa butter to form enough of these Form V particles is crucial to getting chocolate glossy and durable, melting in your mouth rather than your hands.
 Tempering involves heating chocolate to about 115 degrees Fahrenheit (less for milk or white or ruby chocolates), cooling to about 84 degrees (again, less for milk or white chocolates), and then turning it into bars or truffles.

 Careful not to bring it above 90 degrees, or it will then go “out of temper,” chocolate makers must be especially watchful at this phase.
 When the cocoa butter is stable, it is less likely to have bloom, that greyish look some bars take on as cocoa butter rises to the surface.
 Creations such as ganaches and frostings do not need to be tempered; there are many other ingredients affecting the appearance and texture at that point.
 Other ingredients in those desserts will prevent the formation of bloom, and reduce the chance that they will sit around long enough for it to form.

 12. Molding & Packaging

 To mold bars into plastic or silicone molds is the final step, though sometimes skipped in favor of making truffles or some other delectable treat.
 Tempered chocolate should be lightly tapped against a tabletop to release air bubbles after molding.
 Bars will take a few hours to fully set, and then they should be shiny and have a strong snap when broken.
 Packaging on bars ranges from aluminum or plastic sealed packets to ziplock containers or paper wrappers.

-If you found this guide helpful, please pin it!
+If you found this guide to how chocolate is made helpful, please pin it!